Tokai Shizen Hodo Information

 調査ルートデータの注意点

-*September 26, 2024: Survey route data ver2 released.
+*September 26, 2024: Survey route data changed to version 2

 • Here are the survey data from the Trailblaze hiking institute.
 We followed the signposts to what we thought was the main line.